Tamaha, Oklahoma: History

 Tamaha began as a riverboat landing on the Arkansas River in the 1830s.
+At the time of its founding, Tamaha was located in the Moshulatubbee District of the Choctaw Nation.
 Initially, the community was called Pleasant Bluff, after a nearby geographic feature.
-During the Civil War, the Union steamer, J. R. Williams, had carried supplies for the Union army between Fort Smith, Arkansas and Fort Gibson in Indian Territory.
-On June 15, 1864, Confederate forces under Colonel Stand Watie attacked with cannon and small arms fire as the ship negotiated a bend at Pleasant Bluff.
+During the Civil War, the Union steamboat J. R. Williams was ambushed next to the town while it carried supplies for the Union army at Fort Gibson in Indian Territory from Fort Smith, Arkansas.
+It happened that, on June 15, 1864, Confederate forces under Colonel Stand Watie attacked with cannon and small arms fire as the ship negotiated a bend at Pleasant Bluff.
 The ship was crippled and ran aground, where the Confederates captured it.
 According to the Encyclopedia of Oklahoma History and Culture, the rusted skeleton of the steamer remains where it was grounded.

-At the time of its founding, Tamaha was located in the Moshulatubbee District of the Choctaw Nation.

 The town grew slowly after the Civil War.
 The name changed to Tamaha in 1884, when a post office was established.
 It had a population of 237 in 1900, increasing to 501 in 1920.
-However, riverboat traffic, the major source of business, ceased in 1912, Two fires, one in 1919 and the other in 1930, destroyed much of the town.
+However, riverboat traffic, the major source of business, ceased in 1912.
+Two fires, one in 1919 and the other in 1930, destroyed much of the town.
 The population fell to 202 in 1930 and declined to its historic low of 80 in 1960.
 Most of the former residents moved to the nearby town of Stigler.
 The post office closed in 1954.
 In the 21st century, the main source of business is travel by vacationers, attracted by the nearby Robert S. Kerr Reservoir.
-The only physical link to the town's past is the Tamaha Jail and Ferry Landing, included on the National Register of Historic Places listings in Haskell County, Oklahoma (NR 80003266).
+The only physical link to the town's past is the Tamaha Jail and Ferry Landing, which is included on the National Register of Historic Places listings in Haskell County, Oklahoma (NR 80003266).